Poole Museum celebrates the launch of its new charity, the Poole Museum Foundation, on 3 April 2017.

 The exhibition is being opened by the Mayor of Poole, Cllr Xena Dion, at the launch event on Monday 3 April at Poole Museum.

-Mayor of Poole, Cllr Xena Dion: “Poole has many items of ‘civic’ regalia some of which has been tucked away and unseen for many years or only seen on occasions by a small number of people.
+Cllr Xena Dion, said: “Poole has many items of ‘civic’ regalia some of which has been tucked away and unseen for many years or only seen on occasions by a small number of people.
 Its been very rewarding seeing these items aired and now on display to the wider public for the first time and I really hope more people do come and visit the museum and see them.

-Poole Museum Foundation’s Chair, Felicity Irwin DL is looking forward to the launch: “Poole Museum is home to a wide array of objects and artefacts which hold a huge amount of meaning for Poole and its environs, and help us to remember and understand our diverse and long history.
+Poole Museum Foundation’s Chair, Felicity Irwin DL, said: “Poole Museum is home to a wide array of objects and artefacts which hold a huge amount of meaning for Poole and its environs, and help us to remember and understand our diverse and long history.
 The Poole Museum Foundation will ensure that Poole Museum continues to acquire and look after these important artefacts for our future generations.”

 Visitors will be able to view the display of civic treasures throughout 2017, for free, at Poole Museum.